 Ying has been working with the NHPC since October 2012, when she started as an administrative assistant.
-In August 2013, she moved into the position as Records Management Specialist and in May 2014, she became the new Membership & Credentials Coordinator.
+In August 2013, she moved into the position as Records Management Specialist and in May 2014, she became the new Membership and Credentials Coordinator.

 Ying updates members' data and organizes school files.
 In addition, Ying also helps Mandarin-speaking members with translation when they cannot communicate with staff fluently.